A Combinatorial Criterion and Center for the quasi-isometry groups of Euclidean spaces: Proof of Theorem

-The proof of Theorem \ref{1.1} is an immediate consequence of Theorem \ref{3.2} and Corollary \ref{2.1.3}. \begin{Rem}(i) Though the criteria mentioned in Theorem \ref{1.1} and Theorem \ref{3.2} are not easy to check for an arbitrary simplicial homeomorphism, it is satisfied immediately in either of the following cases:\\ (a) both $K$ and $K'$ contain finitely many simplices,\\ (b) $|K|=|K'|=\mathbb{R}^n$ and $K$ and $K'$ are obtained by translating only finitely many simplices. \\ (ii) The notion of $PL_\delta$-homeomorphism introduced in Definition \ref{2.1.1} generalizes the concept of $PL_\delta(\mathbb{R})$ defined in \cite{8}.
+It is clear that $g\in PL_\delta(\mathbb{R})$.
+Again we see that in the first case, $|d(g(v_i),g(v_j))-d(v_i,v_j)|=0$, and in the second case, $|d(g(v_i),g(v_j))-d(v_i,v_j)|=1$, based on the defined triangulation of $\mathbb{R}$, and thus, the condition is satisfied.
+However, it is important to acknowledge that according to the definition of $g$ for $\mathbb{R}_{\geq 0}$, $g$ fails to be quasi-isometrically equivalent to the identity map. \end{Rem} \begin{Rem} The notion of $PL_\delta$-homeomorphism as introduced in Definition \ref{PL_delta} generalizes the concept of $PL_\delta(\mathbb{R})$ defined in \cite{Sankaran}.
 In the same paper, the author showed that the map from $PL_\delta(\mathbb{R})$ to $QI(\mathbb{R})$ is onto.
-A similar question arises for $\mathbb{R}^n$ whether the map defined in Corollary \ref{2.1.3} is surjective.
-If not, one can investigate whether the image is a normal subgroup and analyze its quotient. \end{Rem}
+A similar question arises for $\mathbb{R}^n$ whether the map defined in Theorem \ref{1.1} is surjective.
+If not, one can further investigate whether the image constitutes a normal subgroup and analyze its quotient. \end{Rem}